-As we enter the final term of the school year, with learning and education continuing online, here is a reminder of some key considerations – now more important than ever – that schools should factor into their plans to ensure a safe learning experience for students and teachers.
+With learning and education going online in 2020, here is a reminder of some key considerations – now more important than ever – that schools should factor into their plans to ensure a safe learning experience for students and teachers.
 Along with technical considerations, safeguarding children should form a part of the planning stages of any changes/updates to learning environments.

 School leaders and teachers should re-familiarise themselves with their AUP.
 Updates may need to be made if you are using new learning environments or additional tools to facilitate distance learning.
 It is a good time to remind staff, parents and students of the AUP any updates.